 by Philip-Todd Franklin

-In the main chamber of the Cave of the Stranger, Animal Man and Rip Hunter each quickly ran up where the man in red had fallen.
+In the main chamber of the Cave of the Stranger, Animal Man and Rip Hunter quickly ran to where the man in red had fallen.
 Rip looked at Buddy Baker and said, “I’m sorry about this, Buddy.
 I wish it didn’t have to happen.”

-Animal Man just continued to stare at the man he remembered from his childhood, for the moment lost in his memories.
+Animal Man continued to stare at the man he remembered from his childhood, momentarily lost in his memories.

 The Phantom Stranger slowly approached both men and, speaking a few archaic words, caused a gentle glow to surround Roger.

-After a few moments had passed, the Stranger stopped, then softly placed his gloved hand upon Animal Man’s shoulder.
+After a few moments had passed, the Stranger stopped and softly placed his gloved hand upon Animal Man’s shoulder.
 “I am sorry about all of this as well,” he said.

 “So, will you be needing a lift back?”
 Rip asked the Stranger.

-“No. I believe I and my passenger have a date with history,” the Phantom Stranger said without a hint of triumph in his voice.
-Glancing with concern at Animal Man for another moment, the Stranger then went to stand before the large gem.
-“Once again you have been defeated, as you have been several times before, only this time the world shall never have to fear your return!
+“No. I believe I and my ‘passenger’ have a date with history,” the Phantom Stranger replied, without a hint of triumph in his voice.
+Glancing with concern at Animal Man for another moment, the Stranger then moved to stand before the large gem.
+“Once again, you have been defeated, as you have been several times before.
+This time, however, the world shall never have to fear your return!
 I shall make sure of that.”

-Lifting his arms, the Phantom Stranger began to drawl circles upon the air before the gem.
-Slowly, a blackish light began to form before the gem.
-After a couple of seconds, the sound of a hideous voice screaming in utter terror could be heard not only by their ears, but also in their minds, before it was cut off, leaving only a faint echo behind in the chamber for a few moments.
+Lifting his arms, the Phantom Stranger began to draw circles in the air before the gem.
+Slowly, a blackish light began to form before it.
+After a couple of seconds, the sound of a hideous voice screaming in utter terror could be heard, not only by their ears but also in their minds, before it was cut off, leaving only a faint echo behind in the chamber for a few moments.

-By the time the Stranger had finished, the large red gem had not only become as black as night, but it had fractured into many smaller, brittle chunks that began to crumble to the floor.
-“It is now gone from any place that man will trod,” he said, turning and slowly walking back to join Animal Man and Rip Hunter.
+By the time the Stranger had finished, the large red gem had not only turned as black as night, but had also fractured into many smaller, brittle chunks that began to crumble to the floor.
+“It is now gone from any place that man will tread,” he said, turning to slowly walk back to join Animal Man and Rip Hunter.

-Buddy had watched transfixed as the red gem had blackened and then crumbled into pieces, hearing the voice screaming for help before becoming silent, but something still didn’t feel right.
-The memories he had in his mind were confusing, mostly because he could tell they didn’t ring true with what he had remembered experiencing before.
+Buddy watched transfixed at the red gem’s destruction, hearing the voice scream for help before becoming silent.
+Yet something still didn’t feel right.
+The memories in his mind were confusing, as they didn’t align with what he had experienced before.

-“None of this makes any sense!” said Buddy.
+“None of this makes any sense!”
+Buddy exclaimed.
 “I distinctly remember having two friends named Roger — Roger Denning and Roger ‘Dodger’ Marshall — and one of them died when I was sixteen!
 Roger Marshall died, and Roger Denning remained my best friend for years.
 Heck, he helped me break into Hollywood as a stuntman, and he even acted as my super-hero agent for a while!

-“When I encountered the man in red the first time, I distinctly remember recognizing him to be Roger Marshall,” continued Buddy, “which made no sense, because Roger Marshall was dead!
+“When I encountered the man in red the first time, I distinctly recognized him as Roger Marshall,” Buddy continued, “which made no sense, because Roger Marshall was dead!
 But now, when I look at that man over there, all I see is Roger Denning!
 How can this be?”
-Turning to the Phantom Stranger, Buddy asked him without a trace of humor in his voice, “Can you be of help to me, or am I just going to go mad?!”
+Turning to the Phantom Stranger, Buddy asked without a trace of humor in his voice, “Can you help me, or am I just going mad?!”

-Nodding, the Stranger told him, “Your life has been in flux, and its cause has been the very same Crisis that so many did once face.
-Many died, and others were still lost once the Crisis was over.
-Things for so many have gone back to normal for them, yet for some such as you, things have never been the same.”
+Nodding, the Stranger replied, “Your life has been in flux, and its cause is the Crisis that afflicted so many.
+Many died, and others were lost once it was over.
+Things have returned to normal for many, yet for some, things have never been the same.”

-Buddy listened to the words, and he remembered the Crisis that had destroyed so many worlds and had nearly cost the existence of all that was.
-“I know and remember the Crisis like most people,” he said.
+Listening to the words, Buddy recalled the Crisis on Infinite Earths that destroyed many worlds and nearly cost the existence of all.
+“I remember the Crisis like most people,” he said.
 “What’s that got to do with my conflicting memories?
 How can the man in red be both Roger Marshall and Roger Denning?”

-“The results of the Crisis have been thrust upon your very life, Mr. Baker,” said the Stranger.
+“The results of the Crisis have been thrust upon your very life, Mr. Baker,” the Stranger explained.
 “What you truly remember and what now is… are no longer the same.
-The name of the man in red is neither Roger Marshall, nor Roger Denning — but Roger Marshall Denning, known as ‘Dodger’ to his friends.”
+The name of the man in red is neither Roger Marshall nor Roger Denning — but Roger Marshall Denning, known as ‘Dodger’ to his friends.”

-“I don’t understand!” said Buddy, collapsing to his knees.
+“I don’t understand!”
+Buddy cried, collapsing to his knees.
 “I don’t understand any of this!”

-Rip Hunter had stood there listening to the conversation, remaining quiet, but having an idea about what was possibly going on, he spoke up.
-“Buddy, from what I understand, the Crisis on Infinite Earths and the temporary merging, which very few remember or do not speak of, caused a ‘mini-crisis,’ if you will, centering on you and the man you remember as two distinct childhood friends, and who are now only one man, and have only ever been one man.”
+Having listened, Rip Hunter had an idea about what was possibly going on.
+“Buddy, from what I understand, the Crisis and the temporary merging, which very few remember or speak of, caused a ‘mini-crisis,’ if you will, centering on you and the man you remember as two distinct childhood friends, who are now only one man and have only ever been one man.”

-“I can’t pretend to understand it fully,” said Rip.
+“I can’t pretend to understand it fully,” Rip replied.
 “I may call myself the Time Master, but more often than not I’m at time’s mercy.
-A while back I learned from Arisia of the Green Lantern Corps that something similar had happened to her teammate Ch’p and his arch-enemy, Doctor Ub’x.
-Both of them had retained memories from before the Crisis that were at odds with what everybody else remembered.
-It was only Ch’p’s power ring combined with Ub’x’s own weapon that kept Ub’x from blinking out of existence when the timeline seemingly tried to correct itself! (*) I’ve also heard rumors that Paradise Island, Wonder Woman’s home, was similarly afflicted after her death, and that Queen Hippolyta intervened somehow to cause her daughter, the original Wonder Woman, to be reborn — if you can believe it — a second time from clay!” (*)
+A while back I learned from Arisia that something similar had happened to her teammate Ch’p and his arch-enemy, Doctor Ub’x.
+Both of them retained memories from before the Crisis that were at odds with history.
+It was only Ch’p’s power ring combined with Ub’x’s own weapon that kept Ub’x from blinking out of existence when the timeline seemingly tried to correct itself! (*) I’ve also heard rumors that Paradise Island, Wonder Woman’s home, was similarly afflicted after her death, and that Queen Hippolyta intervened somehow to cause her daughter, the original Wonder Woman, to be reborn once more from clay!” (*)

 [(*) Editor’s note: See “The Diabolical Doctor Ub’x,” Green Lantern Corps #203 (August, 1986), “Splitting the Atom,” The Legend of Wonder Woman #4 (August, 1986), and Wonder Woman: Paradise Lost, Chapter 1: Formed from Clay.]

-Once again the Phantom Stranger nodded.
-“The comparisons are apt indeed.
-In the current timeline, Roger Marshall Denning was indeed nearly shot by a would-be robber, but found himself in safety back at the church, unable to explain how he’d come to be there.
-When he collapsed into unconsciousness after finding himself there, he was hospitalized for a few days, which turned into weeks.
-By the time he was released, the doctors had told him he had a rare medical condition that meant he’d have to give up his dreams of pursuing an athletic career, and which would cut short his lifespan.
+The Phantom Stranger nodded.
+“The comparisons are apt.
+In the current timeline, Roger Marshall Denning was nearly shot by a would-be robber, but found himself in safety back at the church, unable to explain how he’d come to be there.
+When he collapsed into unconsciousness shortly after, he was hospitalized for a few days, which turned into weeks.
+By the time he was released, the doctors told him he had a rare medical condition that meant he’d have to give up his dreams of pursuing an athletic career, and which would cut short his lifespan.
 He would be lucky to reach the age of forty.

-“So Roger Marshall Denning instead pursued a writing career that ended up propelling him into becoming a successful Hollywood screenwriter,” continued the Stranger.
-“Unknown to him or anyone else, the incident in April of 1962 also set into motion a series of events that would lead him down a very dark path following a divorce from his wife Tricia a few years ago.
+“So Roger Marshall Denning instead pursued a writing career that ended up motivating him to become a successful Hollywood screenwriter,” continued the Stranger.
+“Unknown to anyone, the incident in April of 1962 also set into motion a series of events that would lead him down a very dark path following a divorce from his wife Tricia a few years ago.
 Knowing he was living on borrowed time, he became embittered and began seeking mystical power in order to gain eternal life at any cost — even if that meant sacrificing anyone and anything to do so.
 As a result, he eventually became a pawn of the great evil that has resided in this gem in this cave for centuries.”

 “None of this makes any sense,” Buddy said miserably.